-The Pilot shall not later than 24 hours before each Operation:
+The Pilot shall no later than 24 hours before each Operation:

 Split all zones that require more than 100-way points (the drone will NOT take off if the area of interest has more than 100-way points);

-Ensure that sufficient number of batteries are ready based on the planned Flight time;
+Ensure that a sufficient number of batteries are readily based on the planned Flight time;

 Ensure all necessary safety equipment as per the Purchase Order is available for the Operation;